 Your host, family Maris, is immediately linked to Cretan nutrition, as he successfully runs one of the best bakeries in the area of Elounda and Agios Nikolaos: bakery Milo (www.milo.com.gr).
 It makes the most delicious local kinds of bread, cakes, pies and sweets.
 You can taste some of these delicacies during your stay at Elounda Maris Villas.

-- Kaltsounia, traditional little tarts with a sweet, soft white cheese filling
+Kaltsounia, traditional little tarts with a sweet, so white cheese ﬁlling

-- The peasants’ bread ‘horiatiko’ is made of wheat, whereas the ‘prozimenio’ also has sourdough and is sometimes mixed with barley or oat.
-It is the most delicious of breads… heavy, moist and soft, preferably thickly sliced.
+The peasants’ bread ‘horiatiko’ is made of wheat, whereas the ‘prozimenio’ also has sourdough and is sometimes mixed with barley or oat.
+It is the most delicious of breads… heavy, moist and so, preferably thickly sliced.